fatima-analytics/data-analyst-portfolio/README.md

-# Data Analytics Portfolio — Fatima
+# Data Analytics Portfolio- Fatima

 Welcome to my data analytics portfolio.
 I am a **Logistics Management professional** transitioning into Data Analytics.
 This repository showcases my ability to transform raw data into actionable business insights using Power BI, Excel and SQL.